psoloway/puppetlabs-tomcat/README.md

  * `$CATALINA_BASE/bin/catalina.sh start`
  * `$CATALINA_BASE/bin/catalina.sh stop`

 Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`java_home`

 Specifies where Java is installed.
 Only applies if `use_jsvc` is set to 'true'.
 Valid options: a string containing an absolute path.
-Default: undef.
+Default: If you don't specify a home path, Puppet does not pass the `-home` switch to Tomcat.
+That causes problems on some systems, so we recommend including this parameter..

 #####`service_ensure`